mnot/I-D/dnsop-onion-tld/draft.md

-Also, users need to understand the difference between a .onion name used and accessed directly via Tor-capable software, versus .onion subdomains of other TLDs and providers (e.g., the difference between example.onion and example.onion.tld).
+Also, users need to understand the difference between a .onion name used and accessed directly via Tor-capable software, versus .onion subdomains of other top-level domain names and providers (e.g., the difference between example.onion and example.onion.tld).

 The cryptographic label for a .onion name is constructed by applying a